 At both the long-term pre-violence prevention stage, and the post-violence rebuilding stage, when essentially underlying structural issues are the focus, the R2P mass atrocity crime prevention mission is indistinguishable for most conceptual and practical purposes from the general conflict prevention mission, or the general human rights protection mission.
 But while structural prevention may not be an exclusive R2P concern, it is certainly core R2P business.
 It is crucial that R2P advocates in the years ahead pay at least as much attention to these long-term prevention issues as they do to how to respond preventively to early warning signs of imminent violence, and how to respond to actual violence when it does break out.
 And advocacy has to be accompanied by effective action: there is a long tradition of regular lip-service being paid to the need for effective prevention, in both national and international debates, but the record of delivery is not stellar.
-Part of the problem of getting sufficient resources to engage in successful atrocity, or conflict, prevention is the age-old one that success means that nothing visible actually happens: no-one - including the politicians who pay for it - gets the kind of credit that is always on offer for effective fire-fighting.
+Part of the problem of getting sufficient resources to engage in successful atrocity, or conflict, prevention is the age-old one that success means that nothing visible actually happens: no one-including the politicians who pay for it-gets the kind of credit that is always on offer for effective fire-fighting.

-The better news is that the toolbox of relevant measures at all preventive stages - across the whole spectrum of political and diplomatic, economic and social, constitutional and legal, and security strategies - is well known, 30 and as experience accumulates, and lessons-learned literature proliferates, there is an ever more detailed and sophisticated understanding by professionals of the detailed strategies that are likely to be most effective, and cost-effective.
-One theme strongly emphasized in commentary from the global South, and emerging from hard experience on the ground, is the critical need for more sensitive attention to be paid by external interveners and assisters to local social dynamics and cultural realities, and the perceptions of their own requirements by local populations at all levels.
+The better news is that the toolbox of relevant measures at all preventive stages-across the whole spectrum of political and diplomatic, economic and social, constitutional and legal, and security strategies-is well known, 30 and as experience accumulates, and lessons-learned literature proliferates, there is an ever more detailed and sophisticated understanding by professionals of the detailed strategies that are likely to be most effective, and cost-effective.
+One theme strongly emphasized in commentary from the Global South, and emerging from hard experience on the ground, is the critical need for more sensitive attention to be paid by external interveners and assisters to local social dynamics and cultural realities, and the perceptions of their own requirements by local populations at all levels.
 31

-It is also encouraging that, stimulated by the reports of the Secretary General to member states in 2013 on "State responsibility and prevention" and 2014 on "International assistance and the responsibility to protect", recent General Assembly Interactive Dialogues on R2P have placed renewed attention on both the preventive toolbox generally, and capacity-building and other preventive strategies in the context of the Pillar Two "assistance" responsibility.
-Regular detailed attention to prevention and assistance issues gives the

-30 See, e.g., Evans, The Responsibility to Protect, Chapters 4, 7 and Appendix B; Framework of Analysis for Atrocity Crimes: A Tool for Prevention, United Nations Office on Genocide Prevention and the Responsibility to Protect, 2014, opportunity to states in the global North, in particular, to show that they are taking seriously and sensitively these responsibilities, are committed to genuine partnerships with states under stress, and are not just preoccupied with punitive measures: this can only help the consolidation of R2P's normative force.
-These occasions should be regularly repeated in the years ahead, and every opportunity taken by the relevant states to demonstrate that their commitment to prevention, and to Pillar Two assistance in that context, is not just rhetorical but real.
+It is also encouraging that, stimulated by the reports of the Secretary-General to Member States in 2013 on 'State responsibility and prevention' and 2014 on 'International assistance and the responsibility to protect', recent General Assembly Interactive Dialogues on R2P have placed renewed attention on both the preventive (p.
+925) toolbox generally, and capacity-building and other preventive strategies in the context of the pillar 2 'assistance' responsibility.
+Regular detailed attention to prevention and assistance issues gives the opportunity to states in the Global North, in particular, to show that they are taking seriously and sensitively these responsibilities, are committed to genuine partnerships with states under stress, and are not just preoccupied with punitive measures: this can only help the consolidation of R2P's normative force.
+These occasions should be regularly repeated in the years ahead, and every opportunity taken by the relevant states to demonstrate that their commitment to prevention, and to pillar 2 assistance in that context, is not just rhetorical but real.